nguyentruonglau/scaled-yolov4-tiny/README.md

 ## 5. Usage

 ### Prepare Data
 Scaled YoloV4 Tiny requires JPG format for images, Pascal VOC (XML) format for annotaions.
 If your image data is PNG for images or TXT|JSON for annotations, we provide tools to help you convert to.
 With images at [here](https://github.com/nguyentruonglau/png2jpg) and with annotations for [json Coco format](https://github.com/nguyentruonglau/json2xml) and [txt Coco format](https://github.com/nguyentruonglau/txt2xml).

-You can use **view_annotation.py** function at [here](https://github.com/nguyentruonglau/view-annotation) to see if your label is correct or not, this function will help draw your label on the image.
 Also we have some useful tools: auto split train test, explore data,... at **utility** directory.

 ### Training